 Companies and organizations across America are constantly struggling with two major workplace challenges: attracting top talent, and then, retaining that talent.
-When an employee thinks about your benefits program, is he or she content, confused, disappointed, or simply unaware?
+This is especially true as we go through the Great Resignation when 4.2 million Americans quit their jobs back in October.
+When an employee thinks about your benefits program, are they content, confused, disappointed, or simply unaware?

 Here are a few ideas to get started:

 When starting or improving an incentive-based program, the first step is to identify your goal(s).
 What are you trying to achieve through the program?
 What is your motivating force?
 Does implementing a program align with your company’s mission?
 No matter what your driving force may be, you want the program to coincide with “who you are” as an organization, thereby aligning with your company’s culture and vision.